 Arenal Volcano – Few natural phenomena rival the beauty of stately volcanoes.

-At Arenal Volcano, that thrill is compounded by the proximity of our accommodations at Arenal Observatory Lodge, little over a mile from the cone’s crater.
-From here we can see the protected rainforest environs that provide great hiking and wildlife viewing opportunities.
+At Arenal Volcano, that thrill is compounded by the proximity of the accommodations at Arenal Observatory Lodge, little over a mile from the cone’s crater.
+From here you can see the protected rainforest environs that provide great hiking and wildlife viewing opportunities.
 Check out Arenal Observatory Lodge.

 CARTAGO PROVINCE – Here you will find the communities of Cartago – Paraíso – Tres Ríos – Turrialba – Pacayas – San Rafael – Tejar.
 Area: 3,125 sq. km.